atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 proud to own it.
 %
 Maria, shocked at this sudden reverse of fortune, though she might very reasonably have expested it, flew into a vio lent passion, and exclaimed bitterly against her father, declaring that it was" entirely his fault, as he might have saved himself and all of them from fo disgraceful an event, by paying the people what was due to them.
-While these“ “fellows are in the house" " irie ^
+While these fellows are in the house" " irie ^
 ¥
 u •*